Last Updated on 9th December 2020 by Emma

 Add in some pine cones for extra pizzazz.

-Grow your own vegetables for Christmas.
+Grow your own vegetables for an inexpensive Christmas.

 We also attempt purple sprouting broccoli every year but with mixed success.